syogesh999/Mind-Music/README.md

 ### 2️⃣ Start a Local Server

-Since the project uses ES modules and webcam APIs, you need to run it from a local server:
+This project uses ES modules and webcam APIs, so it must be served from a local server:

 ```bash
 # Using Python